qshan17/conferences-/K-Means_R_d/readme.md

-My version of K-Means alg
+My version of K-Means algorithm for clustering, for a d space given.
+Also contains a graphical r